-Telehealth has significant potential for closing gaps in care for vulnerable patients, and regional and rural Australians, and Stroke Foundation applauds Governments and health services for recognising the potential for telehealth in response to the restrictions imposed by COVID-19.
+Telehealth has significant potential for closing gaps in care for vulnerable patients, and regional and rural Australians, and Stroke Foundation applauds both the Federal and QLD Governments, and health services, for recognising the potential for telehealth in response to the restrictions imposed by COVID-19.

-Advancements in acute stroke treatment mean more Australians are now surviving stroke, and there is an increasing demand for high-quality rehabilitation services that will support and empower survivors to recover and live their best possible life after stroke.
+Advancements in acute stroke treatment mean more Queenslanders are now surviving stroke, and there is an increasing demand for high-quality rehabilitation services that will support and empower survivors to recover and live their best possible life after stroke.
 Stroke Foundation welcomes and supports the expansion of telehealth for stroke rehabilitation services, and we urge its continued use beyond the pandemic.
+This will be facilitated by the fact QLD has one of the largest managed telehealth networks in Australia, which currently supports more than 60 clinical specialities and sub-specialties.

 a.
-The Federal Government to recognise the benefits of telehealth, expanding its use for stroke in emergency and rehabilitation services, now and after this pandemic is over.
+The QLD Government to continue to recognise the benefits of telehealth, expanding its use for stroke in emergency and rehabilitation services, now and after this pandemic is over.